PaddlePaddle/Paddle/doc/design/block.md

   - Block will help to define and execute thouse operators.

 ## when need a block
-Blocks are needed in following code snippets
+Blocks are needed in control structures and namespace definition.

 ```c++
 if(cond) { block_true } else { block_false }
 ```